 Sensei Shoshin Nagamine’s generation, growing up in the 1920’s and 30s, learned these kata from Kyan Sensei and others.

-Earlier, in pre-industrial times on Okinawa, there was no such thing as a ‘civilian.’
+In pre-modern times on Okinawa, there was no such thing as a ‘civilian.’
 Everyone worked – as a farmer or fisherman, trader or artisan.
 Military professionals were few, and most were in service at the court.

 If there was a threat to a ship, an island, to a village or a community, everyone pitched in to defend it.
 Everyone was responsible.